sohamgosavi2006/Advanced-Java-GUI-Calculator/README.md

 MC – Memory Clear

-These let users store results and reuse them in later operations.
+These functions allow storing and recalling values efficiently.

 📁 History Management
-Every operation (Value1, Operator, Value2, Result) is recorded in a JTable.
+Every operation (Value1, Operator, Value2, Result) is recorded in a JTable

-Users can view, scroll, and delete history.
+View, scroll, and delete previous entries

-Helps in reviewing previous calculations.
+Helpful for reviewing past calculations

 🔐 Admin Mode (Password Protected)
-Password field and ADMIN button allow restricted access.
+Password field and ADMIN button enable restricted access

-Certain advanced options or configurations may be protected (you can customize this further).
+Advanced options or settings can be protected (optional/customizable)

 🎨 Custom GUI Options
-ON/OFF Functionality: Disables/enables calculator components.
+ON/OFF Functionality: Enable or disable the calculator interface

-Theme Settings Panel (via JTattoo):
+Theme Settings Panel (JTattoo):

-Custom color and appearance options.
+Customize colors and appearance

-Settings include background, button visuals, etc.
+Options for background, buttons, and more

-Settings, Apply, and Option Colour buttons manage these.
+Includes Settings, Apply, and Option Colour controls

 📏 Resizable Modes
-Accessible from the Menu Bar:
+Available via the Menu Bar:

 Standard Calculator